Protect your Data and IT Infrastructure

 Whether you’re retrieving customer data, accessing Software as a Service applications, or just using E-mail, your business is dependent on technology to function properly.
 You need to have access to IT resources 24/7/365.
 This means that protecting your underlying IT infrastructure is critical.
 In the case of an outage, a company can grind to a halt, inconveniencing customers and potentially losing both important data and new business.

 With the rising threat of ransomware and high-profile data breaches, it’s more important than ever to defend against data loss and potential down-time.
 365 Data Centers can help.
-Not only do we offer a wide variety of strategic Disaster Recovery as a Service (DRaaS) solutions to protect your business’s mission-critical data, but we will also work with you to develop a comprehensive BCDR plan designed to fit your business’s specific requirements.
+Not only do we offer a wide variety of strategic Disaster Recovery Services to protect your business’s mission-critical data, but we will also work with you to develop a comprehensive BCDR plan designed to fit your business’s specific requirements.

 We leverage the latest and most reputable technologies for fast deployment and implementation.
 Moreover, 365 Data Centers simplifies testing, managing, and monitoring your replicated environments, so you can rest assured that your data is protected.
 Whether you need redundant connectivity or servers, managed backups to recover lost data, or real-time replication for rapid continuation of operations following a disaster, 365 Data Centers can play a crucial role in your company’s Disaster Recovery Plan.
 Our solutions include: